Vivian Nickalls: Biography

-In 1898, Nickalls married Augusta Dunthorne née Bailey (1872–1949) the daughter of Sir James Bailey MP (1840–1910) and Catherine née Smith (1872–1949).
-They had two daughters: Barbara Marie Nickalls (1901–1942) and Nancy Augusta Nickalls (1903–1984).
-His sister Florence Nickalls (1861–1945) married William Adolf Baillie Grohman, an Anglo-Austrian author.
+In 1898, Nickalls married Augusta Dunthorne née Bailey, the daughter of Sir James Bailey MP and Catherine née Smith.
+They had two daughters.
+His sister Florence Nickalls married William Adolf Baillie Grohman, an Anglo-Austrian author.

 Nickalls went into his father's stockbroking business.
 The family had connections and property in the United States, and in 1914 Nickalls went to America to coach at the University of Pennsylvania.
 On arrival he was quoted as saying that he did not propose to use or teach the English stroke, declaring that he considered the way they row at Oxford and Cambridge and the English rowing system in general as "very bad."
 After the outbreak of World War I he resigned to join the army.
 He described his wartime experiences in Oars, Wars and Horses published by Hurst & Blackett in 1932.
 He lived at The High House, Newbury, Berkshire.